GravityShark/nix/README.md

    - nvm guix is so UN supported bruh

 10. use [stylix](https://nix-community.github.io/stylix/)
+    - [ ] add it for youtube-music and super productivity

 11. pls fix this, otherwise we gonna use superproductivity instead https://github.com/CCExtractor/taskwarrior-flutter/issues/382
     - superprod got mkdwn plugins
+    - maybe get rid of obsidian